• Skip to primary navigation

 Results

-The authors make an ablation study to prove the importance of proposed modules.
-They remove ISA and CSA modules from AANet, and the quality becomes worse.
+The authors make an ablation study to prove the importance of the proposed modules.
+They remove ISA and CSA modules from AANet, and the quality worsens.

 They also replaced 3D convolution encoder-decoders with ISA & CSA modules into several popular approaches and achieved a significant speedup and lower memory consumption.